Visiting the Rock and Roll Hall of Fame & Museum is a must during your time in Cleveland.

 What’s more is, if you want to just jam with your friends, the Jam room consists of a full band setup.
 They even have audio and video recording and freestyle jam sessions here!

-The Rock N’ Roll Hall of Fame & Museum employees
+Tip #10 – Quiz Up the Rock N’ Roll Hall of Fame & Museum Employees

 If you get a chance, quiz up some of the museum employees on their music history knowledge.
 Once, when I was standing in front of fragments of the plane that Otis Redding died on, a man came up to me and started telling me all he knew about the artifact.
 Of course, the man worked at the museum and we ended up spending a good 15 minutes in front of that exhibit, talking all we knew about Otis.